codentTech/asad-portfolio/README.md

 1. Push your code to GitHub
 2. Import your repository on [Vercel](https://vercel.com)
+3. Add your environment variables in Vercel dashboard
-3. Deploy with one click
+4. Deploy with one click

+### Environment Variables for Production

+Make sure to add these in your deployment platform:
+- `NEXT_PUBLIC_SUPABASE_URL`
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`

 ### Other Platforms